Ilya246/stackl/README.md

 `j`: takes 1 value and jumps execution to that index

-any instruction may be prepended by an integer to repeat it that amount of times
+any instruction may be prepended by an integer to repeat it that amount of times<br>
+prepending any instruction by a minus will treat the queue in reverse (-3i5 will add 5 to the *front* of the queue 3 times)

 try `./stackl -f example.sls` for an example of a program that prints numbers from 10 to 1 using a jump loop